Table of contents

 -

 Needing to impress a robot before your resume reaches a real person is frustrating.
-But learning how to get through the ATS process can be a big help.
-Use keywords strategically to ensure that a human makes the final decision about whether you’d be a good fit.
+But, learning how to get through the ATS process can be a big help.
+Use keywords strategically to ensure that a human decides whether you'd be a good fit.

 -

-Because of the way ATS works, it helps to try and match your word choice to the exact wording from the job listing.
-Don’t quote whole sections of the listing, but make sure the words you use to describe key skills match the word choice that the employer uses.
+Because of how ATS works, it helps to match your word choice to the exact wording from the job listing.
+Don't quote whole sections of the listing, but make sure the words you use to describe key skills match the word choice that the employer uses.

 -

 Not every phrase from the job listing qualifies as a resume keyword.
-Pay special attention to the sections that describe the ideal candidate’s skills, experience and responsibilities.
-You don’t need to incorporate filler text, but the words used for the qualifications themselves can be valuable keywords.
+Pay special attention to the sections that describe the ideal candidate's skills, experience and responsibilities.
+You don't need to incorporate filler text, but the words used for the qualifications can be valuable keywords.
+All it takes is a bit of critical thinking.

 Hailey Brophy is an experienced writer with a diverse career in digital publication.
 She is passionate about using her unique skills and experiences to help job seekers find the information that they need to succeed.